jordaniza/ve-explainer/README.md

 - User Epochs are written at 1
 - If userEpoch = 0, that means we have no data for that tokenId

-This function does 2 things:
+This function does two things:

-**Step 1: check for early return cases**
+**Step One: check for early return cases**

 Before we commit to the binary search, we check some simple cases to save gas, specifically: